ProjectPythia/sphinx-pythia-theme/book/index.md

 the **banner** layout.
-The banner layout converts all *titles* and *sections* (i.e., `#` and `##` blocks) into *banners* that are full-width, have plenty of padding (to separate them from the other content), and allow you to specify background colors and images for the banner section.
+The banner layout converts all *titles* and *sections* (i.e., `#` and `##` blocks) into *banners* that are full-width, have plenty of padding (to separate them from the other content), and allow you to specify background colors and images for the banner sections.